youngfish42/Awesome-FL/README.md

  ![](https://img.shields.io/github/last-commit/youngfish42/Awesome-Federated-Learning-on-Graph-and-Tabular-Data)

+- *2022/08/31 - All papers (including 400+ papers from top conferences and top journals and 100+ papers with graph and tabular data) have been comprehensively sorted out, and information such as publication addresses, links to preprints and source codes of these papers have been compiled.
+The source code of 280+ papers has been obtained.
+We hope it can help those who use this project.*   :smiley:
 - *2022/07/31 -  Add VLDB papers*
 - *2022/07/30 -  Add top-tier system conferences papers and add COLT,UAI,OSDI, SOSP, ISCA, MLSys, AISTATS,WSDM papers*
 - *2022/07/28 -  Add a list of top-tier conferences papers and add IJCAI,SIGIR,SIGMOD,ICDE,WWW,SIGCOMM.INFOCOM,WWW papers*